selfup/selfup.github.io/README.md

 This is my first GitHub Pages Website!

-Works on 4k monitors and Phones.
+Works on 4k monitors or Mobile.
 Very wide range!

 I created the background images, wrote a lot (90%) of the HTML, and all of the Custom CSS.